-When asked whether their university has 'a duty to host debates with speakers for the UK being part of the EU', 44% of students agreed and 30% disagreed.
-When asked a similar question about 'speakers against the UK being part of the EU', the results were not very different (40% agreed and 34% disagreed).
-However, the results were strikingly different when students were asked if their university has 'a duty to host debates with speakers for and against the UK being part of the EU', with 60% agreeing and only 21% disagreeing.
+Base: All respondents (1,005) It is unlikely that any university would wish to instruct their students how to vote, even if it were legal for them to do so.
+But it could nonetheless help motivate the substantial minority of students who are not expecting to vote in the referendum - though it could also prove counterproductive by annoying others.
+When asked whether their university has 'a duty to host debates with speakers for the UK being part of the EU', 44% agree and 30% disagree with 26% saying they 'don't know'.
+When asked a similar question about 'speakers against the UK being part of the EU', the results are comparable, with 40% agreeing and 34% disagreeing (26% 'don't know').
+The results are strikingly different, however, when students were asked whether their university has 'a duty to host debates with speakers for and against the UK being part of the EU'.
+This time, 60% of students agreed and only 21% disagreed.
+So the university sector's commitment to hosting debates with speakers from both sides clearly matches the desire of a majority of their full-time undergraduate students.
+In your opinion, does your university have a duty to host debates with speakers for and against the UK being part of the EU?